microsoft/LightGBM/docs/GPU-Performance.rst

 You can find more details about the GPU algorithm and benchmarks in the following article:

-Huan Zhang, Si Si and Cho-Jui Hsieh. `GPU Acceleration for Large-scale Tree Boosting`_. arXiv:1706.08359, 2017.
+Huan Zhang, Si Si and Cho-Jui Hsieh. `GPU Acceleration for Large-scale Tree Boosting`_.
+SysML Conference, 2018.

 .. _link1: https://archive.ics.uci.edu/ml/datasets/HIGGS